bjmyers/prtp/docs/flatcomp.rst

-   from prtp.FlatComponent import FlatComponent import astropy.units as u f = FlatComponent(x=0*u.mm,y=0*u.mm,z=0*u.mm,nx=0,ny=0,nz=1,sx=1,sy=0,sz=0)
+   from prtp.FlatComponent import FlatComponent import astropy.units as u f = FlatComponent(x=0*u.mm,y=0*u.mm,z=0*u.mm,
+      nx=0,ny=0,nz=1,sx=1,sy=0,sz=0)

 Tracing rays to the Components reveals information about its surface:

 .. figure:: ../images/basic_flatcomp_init.png

 Rays traced to the basic FlatComponent we just initialized.
 Note that this image shows a Component that has finite x and y dimensions, these parameters are supported by many subclasses of Flat Component but not in Flat Component instances.

-Also note that tracing Rays requires the use of Instrument objects, the code for which has been omitted here.
+Also note that the FlatComponent superclass has no trace() method, which would be necessary to generate the above plot.
+In fact, the above plot was generated using a :ref:`Collimator Plate<coll-plate-top>` object.
+Every usbsequent plot on this page was generated using these objects, which descend from FlatComponent.

 :ref:`Back to Top<flat-comp-top>`